Updated for 2017.

 A classic case of this are blog comments.
 Unfortunately most blog comments are spam and placed there for the sole intention of getting a link to a dubious site.

 This is why most blogs “nofollow” links in comments.
-What this means is that a tag (not visible to the reader unless certain plugins are installed into the browser) is added to the link code telling Google that you do not “vouch” for the target site.
+What this means is that the rel nofollow tag (not visible to the reader unless certain plugins are installed into the browser) is added to the link code telling Google that you do not “vouch” for the target site.

 When guest posting became popular as a SEO tactic, we started seeing low quality sites adopt the practice.
 In fact some sites that accepted guest posts were really just article directories in disguise.